Aceinna/docs_openrtk/setup-OpenRTK.rst

                 ./ans-devices

-      - If you prefer building from source, go to Aceinna's github page and clone the repo `python-openimu <https://github.com/Aceinna/python-openimu>`_, and checkout the "ans-devices" branch.
+      - If you prefer building from source, go to Aceinna's github page and clone the repo `python-openimu <https://github.com/Aceinna/python-openimu>`_, and checkout the "master" branch.
 Run the OpenRTK Python driver with the following commands:

             .. code-block:: python